Top 20 BEST Valorant Skins [2023]

 Elderflame Skin Pack

-The Elderflame bundle came in the early stages of Valorant, and it is quite possibly the most distinct skin bundle of the game.
+The Elderflame bundle came in the early stages of Valorant and is quite possibly the most distinct skin bundle of the game.
 Instead of a better-looking gun, you get a dragon.
-The flamey weapon bundle has different animations.
+The bundle has different animations.
 Rather than putting a magazine in a gun, you simply feed the dragon the bullets.

-The Elderflame skin pack comes with Frenzy, Judge, Vandal, Operator, and a melee.
-There are a total of four variants red, dark blue, brown, and light blue colors.
+The Elderflame skin pack includes Frenzy, Judge, Vandal, Operator, and a melee.
+There are a total of four variants: red, dark blue, brown, and light blue colors.
 When you kill the last opponent, a dragon spawns above your enemy and burns them into small dust particles.

 The premium Elderflame skin pack in Valorant costs 9,900 VP, but it is worth it.
 The melee of the bundle on its own will cost you 4,950 VP, and each weapon will cost you 2,475 VP.